BioDT/uc-ces/biodiversity_model/readme.md

 ### Running on LUMI from a SLURM bash script

 For submitting jobs we use the slurm scheduler (rather than running jobs via the log in node as previously).
-For this we need to write a bash script for SLURM which can be called something like `submit.sh`.
+For this we need to write a bash script for SLURM which can is in the repo in a file `submit_single_demo.sh`.
 Here's an example script:

 ```
 #!/bin/bash